tangramor/docker-tars/docs/README_en.md

 docker pull tangramor/docker-tars
 ```

-The image with **php7** tag uses source code of TARS **[phptars](https://github.com/Tencent/Tars/tree/phptars)** branch, which support PHP server development, and it includes php7.2 and phptars extension, as well with MySQL C++ connector for development:
+The image with **php7** tag supports PHP server development, and it includes php7.2 and phptars extension, as well with MySQL C++ connector for development:
 ```
 docker pull tangramor/docker-tars:php7
 ```

-The image with **php7mysql8** tag uses source code of TARS **[phptars](https://github.com/Tencent/Tars/tree/phptars)** branch, which support PHP server development, and it includes php7.2, JDK 10 and mysql8 related support:
+The image with **php7mysql8** tag supports PHP server development, and it includes php7.2, JDK 10 and mysql8 related support:
 ```
 docker pull tangramor/docker-tars:php7mysql8
 ```